 Two 11,000-volt submarine cables currently supply Scotland Island and the West Pittwater residents and businesses.
 Ausgrid is implementing measures to improve energy security to the area following extended power outages in December 2013 and February 2015.

-The installation of a backup electricity cable to Scotland Island is in the final stages of design with construction planned to start in early 2020.
-The work is expected to take four to five months to complete.
+The installation of a backup electricity cable to Scotland Island is in the final stages of design with construction having started in February 2020.
+This work should take up to five months to complete.

-The new cable will be housed in a conduit (plastic pipe) installed using a horizontal directional drill (HDD) to bore under the waterway between Church Point Reserve Carpark and Richard Road on Scotland Island.
+The new cable will be housed in a conduit (plastic pipe) installed using a horizontal directional drill (HDD) to bore under the waterway between Church Point Carpark and Richard Road, Scotland Island.

-Two additional conduits will also be installed for future cables and space will be provided for fibre which may be used for the NBN rollout to the Island.
 A switching system will also be installed so we can isolate faults in the overhead network, as required.
 This will mean we can restrict power outages to a smaller number of residents whilst the problem is being resolved.
+In addition, space will be provided for future electricity cables and fibre, which can be used for future services.

 In the event of an overhead outage, the existing submarine cable will supply power to the western side of the Island, and the new cable will supply the eastern side.
 This will allow for a much quicker restoration of power to the half of the island which does not have an issue on its overhead network.

 Since the major outage in 2015, there have been six smaller outages on Scotland Island and West Pittwater.
-These have been associated with storm events or vegetation coming into contact with overhead networks and have not been related to the submarine power cables.
-Access and safety issues to both locations have been challenging during these outages, and in turn have contributed to the time taken to restore electrical power.
+These have been associated with storm events or vegetation coming into contact with the overhead network.
+Access and safety issues to both locations have been challenging during these outages, and in turn have contributed to the time taken to restore power.

-Ausgrid has completed feasibility and design studies and continues to with industry experts to determine the best solution for each community.
-We have assessed a number of options and are moving forward with solutions that aim to minimise the impact of electrical outages to the residents and businesses of Scotland Island and West Pittwater.
+Ausgrid has completed feasibility and design studies to determine the best solution for each community.
+We have assessed several options and are moving forward with solutions that aim to minimise the impact of electrical outages to the residents and businesses of Scotland Island and West Pittwater.

 Ausgrid has concluded that two different approaches are required for Scotland Island and West Pittwater due to the layout and design of the existing electricity network in each of these areas;